Katacc/Iostria/Iostria.md

 ### 1.3.1.
 Chisemis, The God of the earth (rocks, ground etc)
 Other names: Father earth
 worshipped by the dwarves, rock gnomes and the people of klarth
-Holy symbol is a shield that has a mountain drawn on it
+Holy symbol is a shield with a picture of a mountain.
+Main temple is located deep inside a mountain, accesible from Klarth.

 ### 1.3.2.
 Cephine, The Goddess of the Wilderness (forests, swamps etc)
 Other names: Mother nature, Goddess of harvest
-worshipped by the wood elves, tree gnomes and the people within The phantasmal forest
+worshipped by the wood elves, tree gnomes and the people within The Phantasmal forest and the Simmering swamp.
 Holy symbol is a scythe and a stack of hay
+Her main temples location is also somewhat a mystery, but it is known that it lies somewhere deep within the Phantasmal forest.

 ### 1.3.3.
 Lognar, The God of water and the seas
 Other names: Master of the sea
 worshipped by sailors and fishermen.
 Holy symbol is a Trident
+His main temple is located on an island near the shores of Barataria bay.

 ## 1.4 Children of the dark